 If it is the latter you can help by supporting and reassuring them.
-A 'Tailored adjustment agreement' (a template for which can be downloaded from the EFD website at www.efd.org.uk) will help to take their adjustments with them to a new role and manager in the same organisation.
+A 'Tailored adjustment agreement' (a template for which can be downloaded from www.disabilitystandard.com) will help to take their adjustments with them to a new role and manager in the same organisation.
 Personal development or leadership training may help to gain the confidence they need to realise their potential.